lowlevel-vampyre/8Bit_CPU/documentation/PPU/ppuspec.md

 The Sprite ROM is identical in behavior to the Tile ROM.
 Once the Pixel byte is selected, it is passed back to the PXC.
 Before the PXC actually decides what to output, it first uses its inputs to determine whether to output the High or Low Pixel inside the Pixel byte.
 Once it gets this, it determines if the current sprite pixel is transparent.
 If so, it passes the Tile Pixel instead.
 Once the pixel as cleared the PXC, it passes to the Pixel Buffer.
 The Pixel Buffer is needed to reduce the delay between calculation.
 The hardware is not quick enough to do all the calculations in time to display the pixel without significant delay.
 Instead, all pixel calculations are done for the next pixel.
 At this point, the data to be written to the Pixel Buffer is sitting and waiting to be written, while the Pixel Buffer outputs the current pixel value to the Palette Map.

 The Palette Map is a CPU addressable block of memory capable of holding 16 colors at a time.
-The pixel data that has been passed around this whole time actually just holds which color is to be printed.
+The pixel data that has been passed around this whole time actually just holds which color is to be outputed.
 Each of the 16-colors are each 8-bit, in the bit format of RRR-GGG-BB.
 Once the color has been selected, it is passed through a mux controlled by the TCU.
 When the TCU evaluates that it needs to display a pixel, it selects the output of the Palette Map.
 However, when the VGA signal is in BLANK, it instead flips the mux, outputting all zeros.

 After this mux is a Digital to Analog Converter (DAC) that splits these color values into their Red Green and Blue components, and then uses a resistor ladder to output a 0.7 - 0v voltage to the VGA port.